Xilinx/PYNQ/docs/source/15_glossary.rst

 S-Z
 ===
   SDK
    Xilinx SDK - Software Development Kit.
-Software development environment including cross-compiles for ARM, and MicroBlaze processors.
+Software development environment including cross-compiles for ARM®, and MicroBlaze processors.
 Also includes debug, and profiling tools.
    Required to build software for a MicroBlaze processor inside an IOP.

   SOC